 Many of the above listed cost considerations also give us reason to believe audit quality in the first year will likely suffer.
 We believe, as do many who have written on the topic, that there is a higher risk of audit error in a first year engagement due to the unfamiliarity of audit staff personnel with the balance sheet, the business and the critical audit issues, as well as a reduced likelihood of the audit uncovering intentional management fraud.
-This impact can be compounded when the company operates in one or more of the various specialized industries where one firm is acknowledged to have greater industry expertise in a particular geographic area.
+The impact can be compounded when the company operates in a specialized industry where one firm is acknowledged to have greater industry expertise.
 Ironically, a mandatory firm rotation policy has the potential to create a situation where the firm best suited to serve the interests of the stakeholders may be precluded from doing so.